forbole/big-dipper-2.0-documentation/docs/cosmos-based/parser/config.md

 - `auth` to parse the `x/auth` data
 - `bank` to parse the `x/bank` data
-- `consensus` to parse the consensus data
+- `consensus` to parse the consensus data.
+This includes:
+   - the genesis details
+   - average block times (since genesis, in a day, in an hour, in a minute)
 - `distribution` to parse the `x/distribution` data
 - `gov` to parse the `x/gox` data
 - `mint` to parse the `x/mint` data